aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/input-variables.md

 # Input variables for eos_designs

+This document describes the supported input variables for the role `arista.avd.eos_designs`.

+Since several data models have changed between AVD versions 3.x and 4.x, it is recommended to study the [Porting Guide for AVD 4.x.x](../../../docs/porting-guides/4.x.x.md) for existing deployments.

+The input variables are documented below in tables and YAML.

 ## Supported designs

 `eos_designs` supports multiple options such as L3LS-EVPN with 3-stage or 5-stage, L2LS and MPLS.
-The sections below highlight these 3 topologies, but you can extend `eos_designs` to support your own topology by using [`node_type_keys`](node-types.md) (TODO update link) to create your own node type.
+The sections below highlight these 3 topologies, but you can extend `eos_designs` to support your own topology by using [`node_type_keys`](#node-type-customization) to create your own node type.

 ## Design type

-By setting the `design.type` variable, the default node-types and templates described in these documents will be used.
+By setting the `design.type` variable, the default node-types described in [Node Type Variables](#node-type-variables) will be used.

 --8<--
 roles/eos_designs/docs/tables/design.md